TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

         *   Our brand
         *   Overview
         *   Sponsorship
-    *   Contact usOUR BUSINESSES We serve more than 40 million customers Close Navigation
+    *   Contact usOUR BUSINESSES AND CUSTOMERS We serve more than 40 million customers Close Navigation
 *   Our approach Skip to Investors Our approach

     At HSBC, how we do business is as important as